-This past season, the Maroon and Gold say its best finish since Young took the helm.
-After the team struggled at the beginning of the year, the squad fought back to a 15-11 overall finish.
-The Golden Gophers banded together to go on a 9-1 run to close out the regular season in second place, Minnesota's highest placement since 2000, among the heavy hitters of the Big Ten Conference and earn its fifth-consecutive appearance in the NCAA Men's Tennis Championship.
-The Gophers ended the season ranked at No. 33 on the ITA Men's Division I College Tennis Rankings and reached the NCAA Tournament for the fifth-straight year, making Minnesotaone of only four Big Ten schools (Illinois, Michigan and Ohio State) to accomplish the feat.
+In 2012-13, the Maroon and Gold had a strong season after first struggling at the beginning of the year.
+The squad fought back to a 15-11 overall finish.
+The Golden Gophers banded together to go on a 9-1 run to close out the regular season in second place, Minnesota's highest placement since 2000, among the heavy hitters of the Big Ten Conference and earn its fifth-consecutive appearance in the NCAA Men's Tennis Tournament.
+The Gophers ended the season at No. 33 in the ITA Men's Division I College Tennis Rankings and reached the NCAA Tournament for the fifth-straight year, making Minnesotaone of only four Big Ten schools (Illinois, Michigan and Ohio State) to accomplish the feat.

 Minnesota, which regularly played three freshman in the lineup, went 13-8 during the 2011-12 season and ended the regular season ranked No. 36 by the Intercollegiate Tennis Association.
 The Gophers were 8-3 in the Big Ten, which tied them with Illinois for third place in the conference.
 Minnesota was especially strong at home, posting an 8-1 record at the pristine Baseline Tennis Center.

 Seven of Minnesota's 13 wins were against ranked opponents and the team's highest profile victory was a 4-3 home triumph against No. 28 Michigan.
 The win allowed the Gophers to keep the Little Brown Jug, which Minnesota secured with a 5-2 upset win at No. 22 Michigan in 2011.
 Minnesota also won the Border Battle for the second straight year against Wisconsin with a 6-1 victory.